YoussefSell/Email.Net/README.md

             .WithHighPriority()
             .Build();

-        /* send the message, this will use the default EDP set in the option */ var result = _emailService.Send(message);
+        /* send the message, this will use the default Channel set in the option */ var result = _emailService.Send(message);

         /* log the result */